tinnulion/rend/README.md

 ## Filling in rend.conf

-The only thing you need to build static website is configuration file called `rend.conf`.
+The only thing you need to build static website is configuration file called `rend.conf`

 Example:
 ```
-# First of all, Python-style comments are allowed
+# First of all, good news: Python-style comments are allowed!

+# This configuration file (always should be called rend.conf) describes two things:
-# You need to describe how to generate each page.
+# a) What pages to generate and how
-# To generate each page REND uses a single Jinja2 template and a single YAML file.
+# b) What assets to copy and where

+# Page description consists of 4-5 lines, starts with @@ marker and ends with empty line.
-# Works like this: Jinja2 + YAML ---> HTML file ~~~> URL slug
+# Simple formula: Jinja2 + YAML = HTML
-# Each page description consists of 3 or 4 following lines:
+#
+# @@
-# 1) Jinja2 template to use.
+# Jinja2 template file relative path
-# 2) YAML file to use.
+# YAML file relative path (optional)
-# 3) Output HTML file name.
+# Output HTML filename
-# 4) Optional slug for the page (used by test server).
-# Descriptions are separated by empty line.
+#

-# E.g.
+# Example:
+@@
 example/helloworld.j2
 example/helloworld.yaml
 index.html

-# You can also copy assets to build folder.
+# You can also copy assets to build folder, starts with >> marker and ends with empty line.
-# Copy section starts by "->" marker, and has a list of all files (or regular expressions) to copy.
-->
+#
+# Example:
+>>
 example/*.jpg
 ```